 Originating in Assam this dance form has seen a gradual change in costume over the years.
 Traditionally the attires were made from raw silk and velvet was used.
 Over the years with more performances over the stage, the material of the costume has changed, yet continue to include pat a silk produced in Assam, as well as, hand woven materials with localized motifs.
 The costumes also vary on characters, such as the Sutradhar Nritya is characterized by his white costume and turban or Krishna with yellow and blue attires.

 Traditional jewelry is also used in this dance form, such as gold made from the Kesa Sun technique.
 The Kopali on the forehead, different necklaces, bracelets and differently shaped pendants are characteristic of this dance.
 In case of Ankiya Naats or dramas masks or mukha are worn by the dancers.
 The mask and turbans are beautifully made by local artisans.

 The male costume comprises of a dhoti and chadar and the female attire consists of the ghuri, chadar and waist cloth called kanchi.

-From Manipur this dance form has a distinct costume.
-Dressed as Manipuri brides in the Kumil costume the dancers wear a cylinder shaped long stiff skirt.
+Originated from Manipur, this dance form has a distinct costume.
+In Manipuri dance form the dancer is dressed as Manipuri brides in the Kumil costume the dancers wear a cylinder shaped long stiff skirt.
 The decorations on the barrel shaped skirt are exquisite using gold and silver embroidery.
 On the upper body a velvet blouse is worn and the head is covered in a translucent veil.
 Though jewelry is worn around the neck, arms and ears, the Manipuri dancers do not wear anklets.

 The male dancers are dressed in dhoti that is pleated and tied around the waist.